Nov 15, 2017, 10:39:21 AM CST Sep 5, 2023, 12:17:15 PM CDT

 How to prevent RSV in infants

 In 2023, the U.S. Food and Drug Administration (FDA) approved a new medicine called Beyfortus (also called nirsevimab) to prevent RSV in infants.
-This RSV antibody shot is recommended for all babies up to 8-months-old and for some older babies who are increased risk of severe illness.
+This RSV antibody shot is recommended for all babies up to 8-months-old and for some older babies who are at increased risk of severe illness.

 • Keeping your baby away from people who are sick